 Violations of laws and regulations concerning bribery are punishable by fine or up to six years’ imprisonment.

 Companies can receive a fine.
 There is no statutory limit to such fines.

-A natural and/or judicial person may also face confiscation of criminal property (i.e. the proceeds of crime) arising from the offence.
+A natural and/or judicial person may also face confiscation of criminal property (i.e. the proceeds of crime) arising from the offense.

-Furthermore, companies convicted of bribery offences may also face debarment from public procurement contracts under the EU Public Procurement Directive.
+Furthermore, companies convicted of bribery offenses may also face debarment from public procurement contracts under the EU Public Procurement Directive.

 13) Are deferred prosecution agreements (DPAs) or other similar settlement mechanisms available?